Thinking of visiting Rajasthan, but now sure how to do it?

-Suggested hotel in Agra: Agra Holiday Inn.
-It is clean, modern, has a reliable restaurant, comfortable beds and nice toiletries.
+Where we stayed in Agra: Agra Holiday Inn.
+We liked it because it is clean, modern, has a reliable restaurant, comfortable beds and nice toiletries.
 All in all Agra Holiday Inn offers a pleasant comfortable stay at a reasonable price.

 The Taj is universally seen as one of the most beautiful buildings in the world.
 Emperor Shah Jahan commissioned the Taj Mahal in 1632 to house the tomb of his favorite wife, Mumtaz Mahal.

 Emperor Akbar made this place his capital in in 1558 before the capital moved to Delhi in 1638.
 It was Emperor Akbar’s grandson, Shah Jahan, who turned the fort in its current beautiful state.

 Extras: Baby Taj (Tomb of Itimad-ud-Daulah) and Mehtab Bagh